Office of Sponsored Programs

 The Banner Effort Reporting system documents the proportion of time devoted to sponsored projects, teaching, clinical practice, and other activities, expressed as a percentage of total University compensated effort, which is based on salary distribution/payroll records.

-The University provides effort certification by requiring periodic effort reports for each individual whose salary is charged to one or more sponsored projects during the effort reporting period.
-Completed effort reports indicate the percentages of the individual’s total effort that are dedicated to sponsored project(s) and other University activities and require a certification that the reported effort percentages are accurate.
+The University provides effort certification by requiring periodic effort reports for each individual whose salary or pay is charged to one or more sponsored projects during the effort reporting period.
+Effort reports capture the percentages of the individual’s total effort that is dedicated to sponsored project(s) and other University activities.
+The effort reports requires certification and review.

 Research administration staff are responsible for the creation and administration of the effort reporting system and associated forms created, issued, and used by Principal Investigators and other Rowan University personnel and staff required to certify and review effort reports.